FREQUENTLY ASKED QUESTIONS

 Net Generation is the USTA’s youth (ages 5-18) tennis brand, dedicated to welcoming millions of new players to the game by focusing on empowerment, unity, and play.
 Through a comprehensive program of adaptable curricula, teaching and learning tools, promotional and communications materials, and player and provider incentives, Net Generation aims to capture the imagination of kids of all ages, backgrounds, and skill levels, and bring together parents, coaches, teachers, and volunteers all throughout the country.
 Net Generation provides a single registration platform for programs across the country and also requires all deliverers to have completed a background screen and an education program for working with minors.

 First and foremost, Net Generation will always be committed to the safety and well-being of all players with an emphasis in building character on and off the court.
 Net Generation will make tennis approachable, accessible, adaptable & fun.

 Net Generation is an umbrella brand that will encompass tennis programming for youth ages 5 – 18 with a single registration platform.
 It will contain curricula, resources, education & marketing support to help grow the game.

 Q. WHAT'S THE BENEFIT OF BEING ON NET GENERATION AS A PROVIDER?

 We have so many benefits in the works but we just launched our program management center.
-To get the most out of Net Generation, be sure to add your programs and if you are a certified coach make sure to add update your public provider profile.
-Any program you add to your Net Generation profile will show up in our consumer search, which will go live in August.
+To get the most out of Net Generation, be sure to add your programs and add a public provider profile.
+Any program you add to your Net Generation profile will show up in our consumer search.
 Don’t miss out on this amazing opportunity to increase your visibility to consumers in your area.
 Also, any Safe Play approved provider will gain access to our world-class comprehensive curriculums.

 Q. IS THIS AVAILABLE FOR JUST JUNIORS OR CAN WE DO ADULTS TOO?